larsks/heat-kubernetes/README.md

 ## Testing

-The templates install an example Pod and Service description into `/etc/kubernetes/examples`.
+The templates install some example Pod and Service descriptions into `/etc/kubernetes/examples`.
 You can deploy this with the following
 commands:

     $ kubectl create -f /etc/kubernetes/examples/web.service
-    $ kubectl create -f /etc/kubernetes/examples/web.pod
+    $ kubectl create -f /etc/kubernetes/examples/web.replica

-This will deploy a minimal webserver and a service.
+This will deploy a minimal webserver and a corresponding service.
 You can use `kubectl get pods` and `kubectl get services` to see the results of these commands.

 ## License